surma/surma.dev/content/things/c-to-webassembly.md

 ---

-[Emscripten] contains much more than just a C compiler for [WebAssembly].
+A compiler is just a part of [Emscripten].
 What if we stripped away all the bells and whistles and used _just_ the compiler?

 <!--more-->

 [Emscripten] is a compiler _toolchain_ for C/C++ targeting [WebAssembly].
 But it does so much more than just compiling.
 Emscripten’s goal is to be a drop-in replacement for your off-the-shelf C/C++ compiler and make code that was _not_ written for the web run on the web.
-To achieve this, Emscripten emulates an entire POSIX operating system for you (or at least the parts that are used by your program).
+To achieve this, Emscripten emulates an entire POSIX operating system for you.
 If your program uses [`fopen()`][fopen], Emscripten will bundle the code to emulate a filesystem.
 If you use OpenGL, Emscripten will bundle code that creates a C-compatible GL context backed by [WebGL].
-That’s a lot of work that also amounts to a lot of code that needs to be shipped.
-Let’s strip that all away, shall we?
+That requires a lot of work and also amounts in a lot of code that you need send over the wire.
+What if we just,… didn’t?

 The _compiler_ in Emscripten’s toolchain, the program that translates C code to WebAssembly byte-code, is [LLVM].
 LLVM is a modern, modular compiler framework.
 LLVM is modular in the sense that it never compiles one language straight to machine code.
 Instead, it has a _front-end compiler_ that compiles your code to an _intermediate representation_ (IR).
-This IR is called — you might have guessed it — LLVM: Low-level Virtual Machine.
+This IR is called LLVM, as the IR is modeled around a **L**ow-**l**evel **V**irtual **M**achine, hence the name of the project.
 The _back-end compiler_ then takes care of translating the IR to the host’s machine code.
 The advantage of this strict separation is that adding support for a new architecture “merely” requires adding a new back-end compiler.
 WebAssembly, in that sense, is just one of many targets that LLVM supports and has been available behind a flag for a while.
 Since version 8 of LLVM the WebAssembly target is available by default.
-You can just install it on MacOS using [homebrew]:
+If you are on MacOS, you can install LLVM using [homebrew]:

 ```bash
 $ brew install llvm